w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 The candidate can fail to be included in the parachain in any of the following ways:

-- The collator is not able to propagate the block to any of the assigned validators.
+- The collator cannot propagate the block to any of the assigned validators.
-- The candidate is not backed by validators participating to the Candidate Backing subsystem.
+- The candidate is not backed by validators participating in the Candidate Backing subsystem.
-- The candidate is not selected by a relay chain block author.
+- A relay chain block author does not select the candidate.
 - The candidate's PoV is not considered available within a timeout, and the block is discarded from the Relay Chain.